 Secondary blast injury, a form of penetrating trauma, results from shrapnel such as flying pieces of metal, glass, and other objects.
 One should beware that even benign, superficial appearing skin wounds may indicate significant injury due to the penetration of metal bolts, nails, and pellets.
 Biologic foreign body implantation may also occur due to flying bone fragments from the suicide bomber, other victims, or the patient himself.

-Often the blast causes a combination of injuries including blunt and penetrating injury as well as burns.
+Often the blast causes a combination of injuries, including blunt and penetrating trauma as well as burns.
 This combination of injuries is known as the multidimensional injury pattern and is unique to bomb explosions.

 Accessibility to chemical or toxicological substances renders them potential weapons in the hands of terrorists.
 Possible agents include organophosphates used as insecticides or irritants such as chlorine and ammonia.
 However, it can also involve agents that don't have industrial use, including asphyxiants such as carbon monoxide or vesicants such as mustard gas.

 Biologic terrorism encompasses events such as infecting others with salmonella or anthrax by individual attackers or the large-scale spread of biologic agents by a terrorist organization.
-Maximum effect could be perpetrated by airborne spread although contamination of the food and water supply can also occur.
+The maximum effect could be perpetrated by airborne spread, although contamination of the food and water supply can also occur.
 The most lethal agents include those in Tier 1 (Formerly Group A and the most significant risk to public health): anthrax, tularemia, hemorrhagic fever viruses, and botulism.

 Nuclear terrorism includes the detonation of a nuclear bomb by terrorists, an explosion of a dirty bomb, or the takeover of a nuclear facility.
 It may also involve dispersing nuclear material into a water supply.
 It is worth noting that percussion forces, projectiles, and thermal injuries killed the majority of victims in Hiroshima and Nagasaki as opposed to radiation.
-The biologic effects of radiation exposure occur between 2 and 10 Gy (less than this amount the victim probably won't require medical intervention and more than this the person won’t survive).
+The biologic effects of radiation exposure occur between 2 and 10 Gy (less than this amount, the victim probably will not require medical intervention, and more than this, the person is very unlikely to survive).
 The most immediate problems are bone marrow suppression and damage to the gastrointestinal tract.
 Long-term effects include thyroid cancer, solid tumors, and leukemia.

 Command, control, and communication require emphasis.
 EMS, as well as hospital administrators, should be included as it is essential to anticipate surge capacity.
-The inclusion of all local hospitals is essential in contingency plans as the number of severely injured patients may be overwhelming even for a level 1 trauma center.
+The inclusion of all local hospitals is vital in contingency plans as the number of severely injured patients may become overwhelming even for a level 1 trauma center.

 As pertains to the command structure, consider the inclusion of a Law Enforcement Medical Coordinator (LEMC) who is a tactical medical officer and understands both tactical and EMS issues.
 They would be involved in any operational input and would serve as a liaison with EMS and the fire department.
 They can advise on limitations to the operational aspect of the medical plans, integrate between the protection and rescue elements of the response team.
 They need to continuously monitor and updated threats to the law enforcement staff in the hot zone and EMS and fire department staff in the warm zone.